cshc/cshc-web/src/awards/README.md

 # Awards

-This app deals with awards - both those awarded each match (i.e. Man of the Match and Lemon of the Match) and at the End of Season dinner (e.g. Player of the Season, etc.).
+This app deals with awards - both those awarded each match (i.e. Player of the Match and Lemon of the Match) and at the End of Season dinner (e.g. Player of the Season, etc.).

 This is a very simple app - there are no views directly associated with it.
 Typically you just add match award winners as you enter the details for a match result and end of season award winners once they're decided at the end of a season.